LOADING

 No one has lived to tell the tales, for sure.

-But if you drive from Sydney to Port Macquarie on the start of the Australian summer, you’ll find a sun that would engulf you with a warm and uplifting music and crowd.
+But if you drive from Sydney to Port Macquarie on the start of the Australian summer, you’ll find a sun that would engulf you with warm and uplifting music and crowd.

-The Festival of the Sun, an outdoor music festival set in Sundowner Breakwall Tourist Park is a must visit in Port Macquarie.
+The Festival of the Sun, an outdoor music festival set in Sundowner Breakwall Tourist Park is a must-visit in Port Macquarie.

-Drive a caravan and enjoy the laid-back ambience of the festival while chilling around the pool, or surfing in the water, taking a few drinks, and catching some of the best bands in the world.
+Drive a caravan and enjoy the laid-back ambiance of the festival while chilling around the pool, or surfing in the water, taking a few drinks, and catching some of the best bands in the world.

 On your trip to Port Macquarie, you can check out Port Stephens, Diamond Beach, Crowdy Head National Park, and the Koala Hospital.